Why should you invest in your IT systems?

 The ability to respond to changing business needs in an ever-complex world is key to success, and technology plays a key role in this.
 It goes hand in hand with collaboration, which leads to streamlined processes and more efficient projects.
 From unified communications through to CRM systems, technology must be a key part of your strategy, if you want an agile business.
 Other areas to consider are IT platforms built around mobility, cloud, big data, artificial intelligence, block-chain and social networking which can play a transformational role in a growing business.

 The level of technology within a business certainly affects morale.
 It’s crude, yet true that staff include the IT environment when evaluating their position within a business.
 The IT environment is where the majority of office-based workers spend their days.
-If the equipment and/or systems are dated then when comparing their role to their peers it does play a factor, in terms of morale.
+If the equipment or systems are dated then when comparing their role to their peers. it does play a factor, in terms of morale.
 It’s as simple as one employee in one business drives a new company car whilst another sits in a 5-year-old, high mileage one.
 It matters to people.

 New technology, where there is a clear business case along with the right technology, delivers efficiency and productivity.
 It’s what IT and computing, in general, was created to do – automate and improve manual processes and operations.
-Businesses should be regularly measuring where they are and what a new system could deliver versus sitting still for another two years.
-You don’t always have to change – but you should understand if there is an advantage to be gained or not in the first place.
+Businesses should regularly measure where they are and what a new system could deliver compared to sitting still.
+You don’t always have to change – but first you should understand if there is an advantage to be gained.